Topics as Clusters of Citation Links to Highly Cited Sources: The Case of Research on International Relations: Conclusions

-Technically, PsiMinL is an evolutionary algorithm that searches for local minima in the cost landscape with evaluation function $\Psi$.
-All technical parameters of PsiMinL do not affect the results but only the time needed to obtain them.
-The only numerical parameter that influences the shape of clusters is resolution $r$.
-In this study, I have tested a procedure that makes the results less dependent on $r$.
-I started with low $r$ and then iteratively used the clusters as seed subgraphs for running PsiMinL for higher levels of $r$.
-Because lower $r$ means faster search this strategy could also be advantageous when results on only one resolution level are needed.
-Evolutionary algorithms on large network need much computing time.
+Evolutionary algorithms on large networks need much computing time.
 PsiMinL as other algorithms shifts the time problem at least partly to one of computing power by applying highly parallel procedures.
 Genetic operators can be applied parallelly on all individuals of a population.
 Because clusters are evaluated independently we can start PsiMinL parallelly from different seeds.
 Further optimisation of PsiMinL could be reached by finding optimal sets of technical parameters like population size, mutation rate etc. Another technique for reducing computing time could be to start with only two years and then use resulting clusters as seeds for larger periods, similar to reducing a large graph by random sampling \cite[p.\;23]{azaouzi_community_2019}.

 Finding a minimum in a large and rough cost landscape by applying an evolutionary strategy never comes to an end because we cannot prove that there is no lower place than the one found.
 PsiMinL searches for local minima and accepts a link cluster $L$ as a valid solution if it is not made invalid by a lower place inside a radius of $r|L|$ in the landscape.
 That means, here we cannot exclude that there are better variants of clusters but we also cannot maintain that we have found all valid clusters.
 Sometimes, PsiMinL invalidates a cluster not in the first trials.
 That means, we cannot be sure that a found cluster is really valid, but we can at least assume a weak validity when PsiMinL is not able to find a path to a better cluster after several trials.